Mina-Massoud/next-ui-full-calendar/README.md

 ## Handlers Explained

 Handlers define logic for managing event styling.
-This ensures that overlapping events display correctly and that events are positioned dynamically within the scheduler view.
+This ensures that overlapping events display correctly and are positioned dynamically within the scheduler view.

 ```javascript
 handlers.handleEventStyling(event, dayEvents);